dhanifudin/sumo-lab/README.md

 ### Debian/Ubuntu

-There are available sumo package from official ubuntu repository
+There are available sumo packages from the official ubuntu repository

 ```bash
 sudo apt install sumo sumo-tools